 - Posterior capsular cataracts form faster than the other two types and affect the back of the lens.

-- Congenital cataracts, are the cataract types which are present at birth or form during a baby’s first year, are less common than age-related cataracts.
+- Congenital cataracts are the cataract types that are present at birth or form during a baby’s first year, are less common than age-related cataracts.

 - Secondary cataracts are caused by disease or medications.
 Diseases that are linked with the development of cataracts include glaucoma and diabetes.
 The use of the steroid prednisone and other medications can sometimes lead to cataracts.

 - Radiation cataracts can form after a person undergoes radiation treatment for cancer.

 Along with cataract treatment in ayurveda there are few home remedies to cure the cataract eye disease such as: